wieltar/MovieXprt/README.md

 - (SQL) database
 - API (and specific endpoints)

-## Common
+## Domain
-The common project has access to the models, contracts and other static classes that are to be shared accross projects.
+The domain project is the core of the application.
+It holds the models and contracts that are shared accross the application.
+This project should not have any dependencies on other projects.

-## Indexer (TODO)
+## Indexer
 The indexer is a console application with which the tvmaze api can be crawled in order to build the database of shows.
 This console application can be configured to run periodically as a webjob in an Azure WebService.

-The state of the indexer is stored in the database, it will use this information to keep track of the last synchronized state when it stopped.
-It holds the last synchronized page.
+The indexer will use the infrastructure project to communicate with the tvmaze api and the MovieXprt database.
+The last inserted movie id will correspond to the last movie id in the tvmaze api, this will be used to determine the page to start crawling from.

 ## creating the database
 ```